 Samantha: Yes

-Dr. Chapdelaine: I was out to lunch the other night, or the other day I was out to lunch with someone.
+Dr. Chapdelaine: I was out to lunch… the other day…with someone.
 And she says that her granddaughter who lives in Missouri is here as a nursing student, and she’s doing her first uclinical this semester.
-And I thought, she’s a junior and she’s just- and my feeling is suppose she doesn’t like it.
+And I thought, she’s a junior and she’s just- and my feeling is suppose she doesn’t like it?
 Suppose she graduates and hates nursing?
 Or she may dropout and lose a year?

 Samantha: I agree with you on that one!

 Dr. Chapdelaine: It makes sense!
 We’ve changed the curriculum a few times.
 At one point nursing faculty wanted a two plus two curriculum, and we worked one whole summer to develop that program and obtain the necessary approval.
-I was still in the Nursing Department then, and we started it so that it would be two years we would focus on the required sciences and clinical, and then at the end of their second year they’d be like a two year (associate degree) grad, be able to write their licensure and become a registered nurse and then could work their way through the last two years which would be advanced practice as well as the core courses they needed.
+I was still in the Nursing Department then, and we started it so that it would be two years.
+We would focus on the required sciences and clinical, and then at the end of their second year they’d be like a two year (associate degree) grad, be able to write their licensure and become a registered nurse and then could work their way through the last two years which would be advanced practice as well as the core courses they needed.
 We worked, oh I guess maybe two years for that, recruited faculty, got it in place, and then all of a sudden a new chair of the nursing department came in, and for some reason or another within two years it was gone.
 And I was out of the nursing department at that time so I didn’t know what happened.
 But now they’re into the upper division.
 And I mean if they find they love nursing it will be great.
 And I hope that they all do!
 All my friends that went to nursing school were in the hospital right away, and I had to wait a whole year before I could go in.
 That was frustrating!

 Samantha: And now they have to wait even longer!